Mitchzah/Mitchzah.github.io/aboutme.md

 # summary

 - I love learning about new technologies, creating new software, and exploring new ideas.
-- I'm also a big supporter of the intersection of healthcare and technology, robotics, and a big foodie :).
+- I'm also a big supporter of the intersection of healthcare and technology as well as robotics.
 - I love bringing out the best in others in hopes they reach higher levels.
+- I am a foodie, I will try anything and enjoy most everything.
 - Currently, I have experience in conducting research and teaching at OSU, worked at a tech startup, and have built applications for education and personal usage.